hurwitzlab/planet-microbe-semantic-web-analysis/job_list/notes.md

 Samples don't have maximum filter values, but it has minimum filter values.

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `0.2 - max` to get 68 samples with 135 files.
+68 unique sample Ids.

 ## HOT DeLong

 all 42 samples are 0.22 - 1.6um.

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `min - 0.22` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `1.6 - max` to get 42 samples with 44 files.
+44 unique sample Ids.

 ## HOT DeLong Metatranscriptomes